Jack Lowden: Early life and education

-When he was 10, Lowden's parents enrolled him in the Scottish Youth Theatre in Edinburgh.
-At age 12, he played John in a Peter Pan pantomime at the King's Theatre, Edinburgh.
+When he was 10 Lowden's parents enrolled him in the Scottish Youth Theatre in Edinburgh.
+At age 12 he played John in a Peter Pan pantomime at the King's Theatre, Edinburgh.

 He attended Earlston High School, where he starred as Buddy Holly in Buddy – The Buddy Holly Story and performed in various concerts.
-His conviction to become a professional actor came from seeing the play Black Watch on its first run in 2007.
+His determination to become a professional actor came from seeing the play Black Watch on its first run in 2007.
 While in high school, he studied during summer school at the Royal Academy of Dramatic Arts in London.
 He also performed regularly at the Galashiels Amateur Operatic Society, where he played the lead in a 2008 production of The Boy Friend.

 Lowden received a BA in acting from the Royal Scottish Academy of Music and Drama in Glasgow in 2011.

 Career

-2009–2011
+Early beginnings (2009–2011)

 In 2009, at the age of 18, Lowden starred in a television advertisement for Irn-Bru, sending up High School Musical.
 In 2010 he had a small part as the character Nick Fairclough on an episode of the Glasgow-set television series Being Victor.

 In 2010–11 Lowden was the lead character, Cammy, in the National Theatre of Scotland's revival production of the Olivier Award-winning play Black Watch.
 The play is an incisive and topical look at the harsh reality of war, and depicts soldiers of the legendary historic Scottish Black Watch regiment serving in Iraq.
-He and the rest of the cast underwent grueling physical training during the rehearsals period to get into military shape.
+He and the rest of the cast underwent gruelling physical training during the rehearsals period to get into military shape.